psycopg/psycopg/docs/basic/pgtypes.rst

-   If the `!factory` is a type (and not a generic callable) then dumpers for such type are created and registered too, so that passing objects of that type to a query will adapt them to the registered type.
-This assumes that the `!factory` is a sequence; if this is not the case you can specify the `!make_sequence` parameter.
-See :ref:`composite-generic`.
+   If the `!factory` is a type (and not a generic callable) then dumpers for such type are created and registered too, so that passing objects of that type to a query will adapt them to the registered composite type.
+This assumes that `!factory` is a sequence; if this is not the case you can specify the `!make_sequence` parameter: a function taking the object to dump and the list of field names of the composite and returning a sequence of values.
+See :ref:`composite-non-sequence`.

    The `!factory` callable will be called with the sequence of value from the composite.
-If passing the sequence of positional arguments is not suitable you can specify a `!make_instance` callable.
+If passing the sequence of positional arguments is not suitable you can specify a `!make_object` callable, which takes the sequence of composite values and field names and which should return a new instance of the object to load.
+See :ref:`composite-non-sequence`.

    .. versionadded:: 3.3
-        the `!make_instance` and `!make_sequence` parameters.
+        the `!make_object` and `!make_sequence` parameters.

 .. _composite-sequence: